Luke Garner: 2021

 His two tries in the first 30 minutes in round 11 against the New Zealand Warriors was the third double of his career.
 It also equalled the club record of 15 tries for a backrower.

 On 27 July, it was announced that Garner would be ruled out for an indefinite period after suffering a syndesmosis injury.

 Garner played 18 matches for the Wests Tigers in the 2021 NRL season as the club finished 13th and missed the finals.

 2022

 On 24 June, Garner signed a two-year deal with Penrith starting in the 2023 NRL season.

 Garner played a total of 20 matches for the Wests Tigers in the 2022 NRL season as the club finished bottom of the table and claimed the Wooden Spoon for the first time.

 2023

 On 18 February, Garner played in Penrith's 13-12 upset loss to St Helens RFC in the 2023 World Club Challenge.

+Garner played 12 games for Penrith in the 2023 NRL season including the club’s 26-24 victory over Brisbane in the 2023 NRL Grand Final as Penrith won their third straight premiership.

+2024

+On 24 February, Garner played in Penrith's 2024 World Club Challenge final loss against Wigan.

+In round 9 of the 2024 NRL season, Garner scored two tries for Penrith in a 42-12 victory over South Sydney.

+In June, Garner re-signed for a further two years at the Penrith Panthers.
+In the qualifying final, Garner scored two tries for Penrith in their 30-10 victory over the Sydney Roosters.

+Garner played a total of 17 matches for Penrith in the 2024 NRL season including the clubs 2024 NRL Grand Final victory over Melbourne.

+2025

+In round 10 of the 2025 NRL season, Garner scored two tries for Penrith in their 30-30 draw with North Queensland.

+Garner played 23 matches for Penrith in the 2025 NRL season as the club finished 7th on the table.
+Garner played in Penrith's narrow preliminary final loss against Brisbane.